OctopusDeploy/blog/blog/2023-03/inside-devops-stephen-shamakian/index.md

 **What advice would you give folks just starting their DevOps journey?**

-*Stephen*: This is a hard one as DevOps, for the most part, has two foundational paths.
+*Stephen*: This is a hard one as DevOps, for the most part, has 2 foundational paths.
 You can come at it from an infrastructure or a development angle.

 If you’re on the infrastructure path, I think the basics of system administration are a good start.
 The next step is viewing things with an automation mindset.
 For example, how can you script a task you perform manually?
 From there, learning scripting languages, like PowerShell and Python, is huge for any DevOps-related role.